avanzosc/hr-addons/hr_attendance_leave_report/README.rst

 * For users in Attendances new menu option: "User Attendances And Absences", the user can see their own attendances and absences.
-* For manager in Attendances, Reporting, new menu option: "Attendances And Absences", for see all users attendances and Absences.
+* For manager in Attendances, Reporting, new menu option: "Time Control", for see all users attendances and Absences.
 * With this new option, the worker's information will be displayed, with days worked, holidays, and absences.
 * As a condition... that the worker has an assigned contract.